 To explore, share and celebrate our humanity through the power of wide-ranging and intimate theater.

 The former Donna movie theatre (a Sturgeon Bay fixture since 1950) was reborn as a live performing arts center in the late 1990’s.
 Early champions of the project included respected members of the arts community like Fred Alley (American Folklore Theatre), Paul Sills (Second City & Story Theater) and Todd Schmidt and Bob Thompson (Peninsula Players Theatre), who agreed that TAP would be a welcome addition to Door County’s vibrant arts scene.

-TAP’s current co-Artistic Directors Robert Boles and James Valcq arrived in October 2011 and spearheaded a campaign to make one of TAP’s longtime dreams become a reality: the construction of a Studio Theatre space in a former storage area.
+In October 2011, Robert Boles and James Valcq became the co-artistic directors and spearheaded a campaign to make one of TAP’s longtime dreams become a reality: the construction of a Studio Theatre space in a former storage area.
 This 84-seat theatre opened in June 2012 and is home to Door County’s newest professional theatre company – and the county’s only year-round theatre – offering “intimate plays in an intimate setting.”